AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-cannot-scroll-horizontally.md

 ---
-title: "Reports: Cannot scroll report horizontally when viewing on dashboard"
+title: 'Reports: Cannot scroll report horizontally when viewing on dashboard'
 description: If a user is viewing a report on a dashboard and attempts to scroll the report horizontally, either the report does not scroll, or the column headers lag behind the actual columns.
 If the report has a large number of columns, scrolling horizontally may lock the page.
+exl-id: d308ee88-9265-4fa7-8574-ec7d5eb9d306
 ---
 # Reports: Cannot scroll report horizontally when viewing on dashboard

 >[!NOTE]